 The CALS Plant Transformation Facility (PTF) is set up for transformation with Agrobacterium, biolistics, and protoplasts.
 The PTF currently focuses on rice, maize, and crops of particular significance to the New York State agricultural economy.

 - Long Island Horticultural Research & Extension Center: A 68-acre facility featuring state-of-the-art greenhouses, a nursery and container production area, a plant tissue culture facility, and prime agricultural land that supports vegetables, grapes, and ornamental plants.
 It serves the horticultural industries of Long Island.
-View map
+View map of the center

 - Hudson Valley Station: Located in Highland, New York, the station consists of 19 acres of land for fruit research as well as laboratory and greenhouse facilities.
 The laboratory building and the land on which the building is situated are owned by the Hudson Valley Research Laboratory, Inc. - a non-profit grower organization - and rented by Cornell.
-View map
+View map of the station

 - Uihlein Farm: A 175-acre farm to that supports the development of potato varieties resistant to the potato cyst nematode, a pest of national importance.
-View map
+View map of the farm